- Full Itinerary

 Accommodations at the Sea Crest Inn (B,L,D)

-Late afternoon can be taken at leisure, a relaxing walk along the beach or an exploration of Cape May’s famous historic downtown area, closed to vehicular traffic.
-Our farewell dinner tonight is at another wonderful Cape May restaurant where we finish our bird lists and reflect on the week.
+Our last dinner is at a famous Cape May restaurant where we finish our bird lists and reflect on the week.

 Accommodations at the Sea Crest Inn (B,L,D)

-After an early breakfast, we depart for the Philadelphia airport, where we should arrive by 11:00 AM.
-Please plan flights out after 1:00 PM.
+After an early breakfast, we depart for the Philadelphia airport.
 (B)

 Cost of the Journey